African Queen (song): IP theft claim

 In 2013, 2Baba and Annie Macaulay held a wedding ceremony in Dubai.
 Blackface said he wasn't invited and didn't attend the wedding.
 2baba debunked Blackface's comments while speaking on Channels TV's Rubbing Minds.
-In January 2016, Blackface accused 2Baba and his manager Efe Omorogbe of intellectual property theft, and said he wrote the songs "African Queen" and "Let Somebody Love You".
+In January 2016, Blackface accused the singer and his manager Efe Omorogbe of intellectual property theft, and said he wrote the songs "African Queen" and "Let Somebody Love You".
 The former track appeared on Face 2 Face (2004) and the latter on The Ascension (2014).
 Two years later, 2Baba filed a 50-million naira defamation lawsuit against Blackface.
-In a letter sent by his lawyers, 2Baba told Blackface to retract his statements.
+In a letter sent by his lawyers, he told Blackface to retract his statements.
 On 27 November 2019, both men reached an out-of-court settlement at the Ikeja High Court in Lagos.
 2Baba dropped the 50-million naira lawsuit he previously filed.

 Music video

 The accompanying music video for "African Queen" was the first ever video played on MTV Base.
 2Baba's ex-wife, Macaulay, appeared as the lead vixen in the video, along with model and actress Yvonne Jegede.
-During the promotion of the single "Smile" in 2022, Macaulay revealed that she was a struggling model who was dating 2Baba prior to the video's shoot.
+During the promotion of the single "Smile" in 2022, Macaulay revealed that she was a struggling model who dated the singer prior to the video's shoot.
 Moreover, she said he reached out to her to star in the video.
 In March 2017, 2Baba released the official video for the remix of "African Queen".
 It was filmed in South Africa and celebrates his fourth wedding anniversary.
 The video includes footage from his 2013 wedding to Macaulay.